jquense/react-widgets/README.md

 [![NPM version][npm-image]][npm-url]
 [![Downloads][downloads-image]][downloads-url]

-A set of the basic UI widgets built from scratch with React, based on the excellent Kendo UI Core and jQuery UI.
+An à la carte set of polished, extensible, and accessible form inputs built for React, based on the excellent Kendo UI Core and jQuery UI.

+Pick and choose one, or more of the following Components
 - DropdownList
 - ComboBox
 - Multiselect